-The Annapolis and Anne Arundel County Chamber of Commerce was founded in 1918 as the Annapolis Chamber of Commerce.
-At that time, the primary center of business activity in Anne Arundel County was in the City of Annapolis.
-The rest of Anne Arundel County was rural farm land and sparsely populated.
+The Anne Arundel County Chamber of Commerce was founded in 1918 as the Annapolis Chamber of Commerce.
+At that time, the primary center of business activity in Anne Arundel County was in the city of Annapolis.
+The rest of Anne Arundel County was rural farmland and sparsely populated.
 The far northern part of the county was a residential suburb of Baltimore City.